Benefits of Family Therapy in Addiction Treatment

 What Is Family Therapy?

+There are many benefits of family therapy, especially when it’s used in an addiction treatment setting.
 Family therapy helps the members of a family unit heal and recover as a group.
 The therapeutic setting provides a safe space for everyone to learn how to adjust to a loved one’s recovery from addiction and mental illness.
 Family therapy sessions are also designed to help family members make specific, positive changes to improve the home environment as well as heal relationships within the family unit.1

 Family therapy typically involves the substance abuser and at least one other member of the family.
 This could be a spouse, parent, significant other, sibling or any other individual who has a close relationship with the person in treatment.

-Objectives of Family Behavior Therapy
+Objectives of Family Therapy for Addiction

-Family therapy decreases an individual’s chances for relapse, aids in the development and maintenance of positive behavioral and attitude changes, and promotes long-term recovery of the individual in substance abuse treatment.
+- Provide helpful support for the individual in drug treatment.
+Family therapy decreases an individual’s chances of relapse, aids in the development and maintenance of positive behavioral and attitude changes, and promotes long-term recovery of the individual in substance abuse treatment.

+- Improve the emotional health of the family as a whole.
 Therapy helps family members establish trust and encourage forgiveness for past behaviors.
 It also can provide peace and resolve conflict or feelings of anger, frustration, and sadness.
 Additionally, family therapy extinguishes the sense of ongoing crisis and encourages participants to let go of negative emotions.